Scripting

 {"topic": "desk-lamp/set", "payload": "{\"state\":\"ON\", \"brightness\": 255}"},

-Please note that this does not provide any particular quality of service guarantees, and that it is not possible to subscribe to topics this way.
+Please note that this does not provide any particular quality of service guarantees, and that it is not possible to subscribe to topics this way, meaning you can't receive any MQTT messages.

 Send TCP Packet